padiauj/yousum/README.md

 # YouSum

 `yousum` is a command-line tool that downloads audio from YouTube videos, transcribes them, and generates summaries.
-It uses state-of-the-art speech recognition and natural language processing technologies to deliver accurate transcriptions and summaries in a user-friendly format.
+It uses Whisper and GPT to deliver accurate transcriptions and summaries in a user-friendly format.

 ## Quickstart